louis-she/minetorch/README.md

 # Minetorch

 In [Minecraft](https://minecraft.net/), torches are very important for mining.
 No one can get all the diamonds without torch.
-So is data-mining, A special torch named [pytorch](http://pytorch.org/) can help us get the dimonds in data.
-Minetorch is a tools collection for miners, to use pytorch in a more convinent way.
+So is data-mining, A special torch named [PyTorch](http://pytorch.org/) can help us get the dimonds in data.
+Minetorch is a tools collection for miners, to use PyTorch in a more convinent way.

 ## Installation